-ELIZABETH SHORT IS DEAD
+ELIZABETH SHORT IS DEADDavid J's Black Dahlia

-PHOTO BY TIMOTHY WILLIAMS
+PHOTO BY TIMOTHY WILLIAMS |

 Some cultural genealogies are not really linear — they're more like tangled networks.
 You can draw lines from goth to industrial back to punk and then back again to situationism and surrealism.
 You can draw other lines that go back to German expressionism, or glam, or symbolist occultism.
 From Bauhaus (the band) to Bela Lugosi to Murnau to Bauhaus (the design movement).